 It is true that Voldemort’s spy didn’t hear this part of the conversation; however, he did hear the part saying that Harry (or Neville!) would be the one to bring about his downfall.
 So, he did set out to kill Harry for self-preservation.
 The next part of Ernie’s theory is what really jumped out at me.

 “I wonder what other powers Potter’s been hiding?”

 Don’t we all?
 Of course, this quote directly relates to Harry’s ability to communicate with snakes, but is there anything else we don’t know about Harry?
-Although we had quite a bit foreshadowing for the importance of Harry’s dream activity leading up to Book Five, I would admit that I had no idea that his dreams would become so… telling.
+Although we had quite a bit of foreshadowing for the importance of Harry’s dream activity leading up to Book Five, I would admit that I had no idea that his dreams would become so…telling.
 I know that this theme is discussed in Water’s guide.
 For a non-scar-related dream, think Chapter 7 in SS/PS.
 Perhaps Harry may have some innate Seeing talent?
-(As for rebuttals saying that Harry doesn’t do too well in Divination… I think there is plenty evidence that much of Harry’s talent is innate, and often does not show itself in class, i.e., Potions).
+(As for rebuttals saying that Harry doesn’t do too well in Divination… I think there is plenty of evidence that much of Harry’s talent is innate, and often does not show itself in class, i.e., Potions).
 And what about Harry’s aptitude for Defense Against the Dark Arts (i.e., Patronus charm, Imperious curse)?

 Summing up: Even though upon first glance it seemed like rash scapegoating, maybe Ernie was on to something with his conspiracy theory about Harry?

 - We don’t have the full story on how Harry survived Voldemort’s killing curse.
 Was it only because of Lily’s sacrifice or were there other factors?